-You can top-up this card with up to 10 currencies and lock in exchange rates in advance with a minimum load of £50 online or in the Travelex app.
+You can top up this card with up to 15 currencies and lock in exchange rates in advance with a minimum load of £50 online or in the Travelex app.
 If you don’t have enough money converted into a particular currency, you can draw funds from a different currency on the card.
 However, to do this Travelex will levy a 5.75% fee on each transaction.
 On the plus side, there are no overseas ATM charges or ATM withdrawal limits.
-However, there is an ‘inactivity fee’ of £2 per month if the card is not used for 12 months.
+However, there is an ‘inactivity fee’ of £2 per month if the card has not been used for 12 months.

 Caxton FX Currency Mastercard

 This card can hold up to 15 currencies and does not charge transaction fees.
 There are no fees for overseas purchases or international ATM withdrawals.
 In addition, there are no monthly ATM withdrawal limits.
 However, the card must have a minimum of £10 loaded up before you can get the card sent to you.

 Caxton does not charge for overseas ATM withdrawals although you may be subject to a fee by the ATM provider.
 If you want to use the card in the UK, there is a £1.50 charge for purchases and ATM withdrawals.
 If you wish to complete a foreign exchange transaction in a currency that isn’t loaded on the card, Caxton applies a 2.49% markup.
-Caxton also applies a £0.85 charge per month if you stop using the card for more than 12 months.
+Caxton also applies a £2 charge per month if you stop using the card for more than 12 months.

-To provide you with a better idea of how the exchange rates compare, here’s how much Revolut, Caxton and Travelex were offering to convert £1000 into dollars and euros on 11 July:
+To provide you with a better idea of how the exchange rates compare, here’s how much Revolut, Caxton, Travelex, Monzo and Starling were offering to convert £1,000 into USD and EUR on 16 January 2024:

-Perhaps the biggest drawback to Revolut is that it is not a licensed bank, which means its customers are not protected under the FSCS.
-The company is currently in the process of applying for a European banking license and once this is finalised, it could be worth considering using Revolut for everyday banking.
-One way to limit exposure in the meantime is to only top-up your Revolut card as and when you need to rather than leave large balances on the card.
+Perhaps the biggest drawback to Revolut is that it is not a UK-licensed bank and customers' money is not protected under the FSCS in the main account.
+One way to limit exposure in the meantime is to only top up your Revolut card as and when you need to rather than leave large balances on the card.
 This isn't a problem as top-ups happen instantly when you process them via the app.
 So you can even top-up the card while you are in a shop queue waiting to pay.